danielmason89/danielmason89/README.md

     - 🌱 A Skillcrush/Savvy Coders Full-Stack Web Development Bootcamp Alumni

-    - 👨‍💻 A life-long learner who's systemically prioritizes what to learn next in his free time i.e (Ruby & Ruby-on-rails, Learn More about Next.js & Vue.js, Elastic, Redis, and Python)
+    - 👨‍💻 A life-long learner who's systemically prioritizes what to learn next in his free time i.e (Python and PHP & Learn More about Next.js, Angular, Elastic, Redis, and PostgreSQL)

     - 👯 Always looking to collaborate with others in the field 📡